Skip to content

 There are two intriguing questions from our readers “how to become RCIC (Regulated Canadian Immigration Consultant)” OR “Why to hire an RCIC.”

 Here is an answer to both of the questions.
-This will help understand you the extensive procedure that needs to be followed by an individual to become an RCIC.
+This will make it easier for you to comprehend the laborious process that an applicant must go through in order to become an RCIC.

 And, the very essential reason, why you should not apply visa through unauthorized consultants.